February 23rd, 2012

 You should have a few credit cards, and they should always be 35 percent or less of their limits.
 This is going to indicate whether or not you are in control, using your limits wisely, and whether or not you are actually living on your credit.
 How long you have had your credit for also plays a part, contributing about 15 percent to your score.
 This is because lenders are going to want to know that you have a long standing history of paying as a responsible borrower.

 Another 10 % of your score is based on how many inquiries exist for your credit reports.
 If you are constantly applying for tons of credit cards and loans, then this is going to indicate that you are in financial trouble and may steer lenders away from you.

 The final 10 % of your credit score is usually based on what types of credit you have.
 This should be a mixture of unsecured credit cards and revolving loans, showing that you are capable of handling your money.
-Credit report repair should begin with making payments on a timely basis, working your balances down to below 30% of your limit.
-To repair your credit score numbers you will need to improve your credit history by finding out what caused you to fall behind and figuring out a way to rectify the issues.
+Improving your credit health should begin with making payments on a timely basis, working your balances down to below 30% of your limit.
+You’ll also need to improve your credit history by finding out what caused you to fall behind and figuring out a way to rectify the issues.
 You can usually call your creditors for smaller monthly payments, smaller interest rates, new due dates or longer terms in order to better manage your debt.